drblaui/cookie-clicker-autobuy/README.md

 ## TODOS:
 - Allow turning off buying upgrades
 - Skip price check when bulk buying 0 buildings, so it doesn't always just buys zero buildings
+- Visually highlight the next thing that will be bought